Key Concepts

 Organizations

 An organization is the top-level unit.
 It represents your team or company.
-Each organization has its own members, projects, repositories, billing, and settings.
-Members can belong to multiple organizations.
+Each organization has its own members, teams, services, repositories, billing, and settings.
+Members can belong to multiple organizations and switch between them.

 Teams

 Teams group members within an organization.
-Projects, sprints, and views can be scoped to a team, so each team sees only the work relevant to them.
+Services, sprints, and views can be scoped to a team, so each team sees only the work relevant to them.
+A team also owns an identifier prefix used to number issues (e.g. BACK-42).

 Issues